The Economics of Sleep

 That's right: Sleep!

 Sleep is a gift that everyone has available to them, and it is absolutely free.
 The cost, if you will, is only a change in one's attitude and habits.
-Habits are hard to change, I know, but I can assure you that the habit of ourselves of sufficient sleep is well worth changing.
+Habits are hard to change, I know, but I can assure you that the habit of denying oneself sufficient sleep is well worth changing.

 I recently challenged my students to contribute at least one idea that a student could employ in an effort to get more sleep.
 I then compiled the results and created a toolkit to help students not only get more sleep, but also track the sleep that they do get (see PDF attached at the bottom of this article).
 I then challenged my students to experiment with implementing a number of these strategies every day until they settle upon a mix of strategies that allows them to regularly get at least eight hours of sleep a night.
 I promised them that they would find an incredible change in how they feel after just three consecutive nights of sufficient sleep.